DmitryBaranovskiy/raphael/README.markdown

 After adding your changes, execute `./make`, the minified version will be created, commit and you are ready to make a pull request!

+## Found an issue?

+First search for similar issues to make sure you don't repeat an existing one.

+Then please create a fiddle ([boilerplate](http://jsfiddle.net/SSJJT/)) recreating the bug so we can find out what the problem is more easily (or be a hero and find it yourself and send a pull request!).
+You can also use the [raphael playground](http://raphaeljs.com/playground.html) to reproduce your issues.

+Remember to add all the info that can be useful such as

+* error details
+* steps to reproduce
+* browser and its version
+* any suggestion of what do you think the problem could be

 ## Collaborators

 * [tomasAlabes](https://github.com/tomasAlabes)